 We want to support expectant mothers in caring for their child.
 Workday will top up Maternity Benefit during Ordinary Maternity Leave (i.e. up to 26 weeks) to the amount of their contractual base salary.
-It is your responsibility to arrange and claim Maternity Benefit from the State.
-There is no minimum service required to avail of this benefit.
+It is your responsibility to arrange and claim Maternity Benefit from the State (if eligible).
+There is no minimum service required to avail of this benefit, you will receive your full contractual base salary for 26 weeks if you are not eligible for Maternity Benefit from the State.